MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 #### turn.activityProcessed

-`turn.activityProcessed`, a boolean property which if set means that `turnContext.activity` has been consumed by some component in the system.
+`turn.activityProcessed`, a Boolean property; `true` indicates that the `turnContext.activity` has been consumed by some component in the system.

 #### turn.interrupted